-Your child's immunisations will be recorded on the Aotearoa Immunisation Register, which replaced the National Immunisation Register (NIR) in late 2023.

-The AIR will continue to help health professionals quickly and easily find out what vaccines a child has been given, and what they are due to get.
+Your child's immunisations will be recorded on the National Immunisation Register (NIR).
+The NIR will soon be replaced by the Aotearoa Immunisation Register (AIR) which will continue to help health professionals quickly and easily find out what vaccines a child has been given.
 It will also provide valuable information about the population's protection against disease.
-Ask your health professional if you want to know more about the AIR, or visit tewhatuora.govt.nz/air
+Ask your midwife, doctor, nurse practitioner, practice nurse, Plunket nurse or Well Child Tamariki Ora nurse if you want to know more about the NIR or the AIR.